apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>podsReadyTime what time point of all component pods are ready,
-this time is the ready time of the last component pod.</p>
+<p>podsReadyTime what time point of all component pods are ready,<br />this time is the ready time of the last component pod.</p><br />
 </td>
 </tr>
 <tr>